haroldmeerwaldt/haroldmeerwaldt.github.io/index.md

 subtitle: "Home"
 layout: page
 ---
-Welcome to my portfolio.
-In the menubar on the left you can find the different parts.
+Welcome to my website.

+You can browse through it using the menubar on the left.

-I have an interest in data science (in the form of experimental physics or otherwise), algorithms, artificial intelligence, and sustainability.
+I have an interest in data science (in the form of physics, technology, or otherwise), algorithms, artificial intelligence, and sustainability.

+If you wish to contact me, you can reach me through [LinkedIn](https://www.linkedin.com/in/haroldmeerwaldt/){:target="_blank"}.

+Sincerely,

+Harold